wodsyfounder-dotcom/PDF_Scanner/README_EIDP_Term_Scanner.md

 - CSV fallbacks (written into the same `run_data` folder if Excel libs are missing):
   - `scan_results.results.csv` and `scan_results.metadata.csv`
 - `scan_results_flat.csv` and `scan_results.json` (audit) also live in the per-run folder
+  - `by_pdf/` folder contains one JSON per PDF with just that file’s term results
 - Top-level aggregate that grows over time: `Product_Data_File\EIDP_data.csv`

 ---